-Existential thought in "Water Flames" by Morteza Mardiha
+Existential thoughts in the novel Dar Sholehaye Aab by Morteza Mardiha

 Document Type : Research Paper